top of page

 A welcome substitute to the homily: Tap.

 Plunge.
 Smell.
 Dance.
-Taste.
-But not
+Taste

 in a faith, not in a language I knew yet.